academie-de-espee/marshal-rules-update/handbook.md

 ## Armored Steel Combat

 #.
 Armored Steel Combat in Atlantia shall follow Society regulations, which can be found at http://www.sca.org
     #.
 The Kingdom Earl Marshal shall warrant a Special Deputy for Armored Steel Combat to oversee all Armored Steel Combat in Atlantia.
         #.
 The Special Deputy for Armored Steel Combat will review all event reports, oversee warranting of marshals, and creating and updating training programs for Armored Steel Combat in the Kingdom.
         #.
 The Special Deputy for Armored Steel Combat shall act as the final appeal for any sanctions resulting from Armored Steel Combat prior to appealing to the Kingdom Earl Marshal.
     #.
-The Special Deputy for Armored Steel Combat can request an event autocrat replace a proposed Armored Steel Combat MIC if they feel that person does not have enough experience as a Armored Steel Combat Marshal to run an event.
+Armored Steel Combat marshals shall consist of  Field Marshals and MIC Marshals
+        #.
+Field Marshals shall be able to inspect all armor and weapons and marshal combat in the list.
+        #.
+MIC Marshals may perform all the duties of Field Marshals and be Armored Steel Combat event Marshal In Charge.
+They are responsible for doing all paperwork and reporting.
+They shall act as the last point of appeal of any sanction prior to the Special Deputy for Armored Steel Combat.